jecisc/Microdown/doc/syntax.md

 #### Equations

-Using the same mechanism you can define a caption and an anchor of an equation.
+Using the same mechanism you can define an anchor of an equation.
+If the $LaTeX$ style supports caption for equations (this is not the default in $LaTeX$), you can also define caption using the parameters (i.e., `&caption=A caption.`).

 ```
-$$ %anchor=frac&caption=The crazy equation
+$$ %anchor=frac
 \frac{1}{1+2}
 $$
 ```